elkcityhazard/pc-building-co/content/content/contact.md

 ## Our Commitment to the Community

 P.C.
 Building Company is deeply committed to the communities in which we work.
-Serving Leelanau County, we take pride in understanding local styles and preferences.
+Serving Leelanau county, we take pride in understanding local styles and preferences.
 We are passionate about delivering remodel projects that not only meet but exceed the expectations of homeowners in this  area.

 ## Why Choose Us?